When a patient suffers an acute cardiac episode like a heart attack, he/she is taken immediately to the hospital and given life-saving interventions.

 The very nature of hospitals means that they provide acute care during critical times.
 Once patients are well enough to leave the hospital but not well enough to go home, the next step is cardiac rehabilitation.

 Why consider cardiac rehabilitation at a short term care facility?

-Cardiac rehabilitation is specialized and individualized.
+Cardiac rehabilitation programs are specialized and individualized.
 It starts where a patient is and then builds from there.
 Patients discharged from the hospital may be physically weak, may have comorbidities (other health conditions, such as diabetes) in addition to cardiac difficulties, and may need other help to return to "normal" life, such as a rebuilding of cognitive abilities in addition to physical ones.